Step-Up Transformer (SUT) Loading — Full Calculation Guide

 Tip: Press Enter to calculate.

-• Enter your desired cartridge load (Ω).
-Optionally add cartridge DC resistance and output in mV.
+- Enter your desired cartridge load (Ω).
+Optionally add cartridge DC resistance and output (mV).